akshay-podagatlapalli/UFC_Recommender_System/README.md

 ## Formulating the Recommender Model

-Wondering how the recommendations emerge?

-In short, our model leverages cosine similarity, comparing user responses with the dataset's fighter statistics.
+In short, this model leverages cosine similarity, comparing user responses with the dataset's fighter statistics.
 Here's a deeper dive into the process:

 Users answer five questions.